-

 | By Joannes Marvin, SSCJika saya mendapatkan satu dolar setiap kali seorang klien atau atlet bertanya mengapa mereka harus melakukan squat dan tidak bisakah mereka melakukan lunge saja, atau pertanyaan-pertanyaan serupa dengan variasi latihan berbeda, saya mungkin mendapatkan cukup uang untuk membuka gym yang telah idamkan.
 Jika saya menambahkannya sebanyak pertanyaan serupa di forum, saya bahkan mungkin bisa membayar sewanya.
 [Indonesian translation of Strength & Barbells by fellow Starting Strength Coach, Michael Wolf] Read more →

-Why Some Lifters Pass Out After Deadlifts, And How To Avoid It
+Why Some Lifters Pass Out After Deadlifts, and How to Avoid It

 | By Shaun Pang, SSCYou’ve probably seen those viral videos: a lifter pulls a heavy deadlift and everything looks awesome.
 He puts the bar back down on the floor, stands back up, looks around like he’s confused, then suddenly, boom!
 He’s passed out flat on the floor.
-Why some lifters pass out after deadlifts, and how to avoid it.
+Read on to understand why some lifters pass out after deadlifts, and how to avoid it.
 Read more →

 How Strong is Strong Enough?